mariamisa/learn-redux/README.md

 2. Action
     * type=>evert action must have a type property with string value this describe the action
-    * payload=>include any information related to the a ction (for example todo input text)
+    * payload=>include any information related to the a action (for example todo input text)
     * When an action is generated and notifies other parts of the application, we say that the action is dispatched.

     example actions: